Overview

 Bearer Token

-To use Qauntexa News API, you must authenticate using a bearer (access) token.
-You can obtain this token by sending a request to the authentication endpoint, along with your account username, password, and Application ID.
+The Quantexa News API authenticates using a bearer (access) token.
+The token is requested via the authentication endpoint with the account username, password, and Application ID.

 Obtaining the initial access and refresh token with your credentials

-Note that access tokens are only valid for one hour.
-After that you will need to request a new token.
-This should be done using the refresh token returned alongside the access token (see below).
+Access tokens are valid for one hour.
+After this period, a new token must be requested.
+To do so, use the refresh token provided alongside the access token (as shown below).

-With the suggested function below, you will be able to retrieve the access bearer token. ```{python} import requests
+The suggested function below will retrieve the access bearer token.

 Usage